 This program will be hosted both in-person and online (hybrid).
 This is the registration page to join Tara Mulay and Devin Berry in person at our Center in Cambridge.
 In-person registration for this retreat is closed.
-Register here to attend online.)
+Register here to attend online.

 The Buddha’s teachings recognize ten qualities of the heart-mind, known as the Pāramīs, that support awakening.
 Patience, courage, and compassion (a flavor of loving-kindness) are three of these Pāramīs.
 These three qualities can be developed in our daily-life practice as well as during the meditative process, enabling us to live our lives more skillfully, with greater wisdom and inner freedom.

 During this retreat, we will practice primarily in noble silence as we ground in mindfulness meditation.
 Our time together will include sitting and walking meditation periods, teaching, and time for questions.
 Relational practices will also be offered.
 This program is appropriate for both experienced and beginning students.

 This program will not be recorded.
 Full and partial scholarships are available up to 72 hours before the start of the program.